 - (1) No structure shall exceed the height of the imaginary surfaces defined in Federal Aviation Regulations (FAR) Part 77 around airports that have mapped such imaginary surfaces (airports that have mapped Part 77 imaginary surfaces are shown in Appendix H of the Whatcom County Comprehensive Plan).
-This restriction shall not apply to single-family residences and accessory structures that have a building height of 30 feet or less. - (2) Applicants for permits within the area covered by the FAR Part 77 imaginary surfaces map shall provide correspondence from both the Federal Aviation Administration and an official representative of the airport providing their concurrence that the proposed development meets subsection (1) and will not create a hazard to air navigation. - (3) The Hearing Examiner shall have the authority to grant a variance from the height limits of subsection (1) of this section. - The variance application shall be accompanied by: letters from both the Federal Aviation Administration and an official representative of the airport evaluating the effects of the proposal on the operation of air navigation facilities and the safe, efficient use of navigable airspace.
-If neither the Federal Aviation Administration or the official representative of the airportagency fails to-responds within 45 days to a written request by the applicant to evaluate the proposal within 45 days, the variance application may be submitted without the evaluation(s) required by subsection (3) of this section. - (a) A letter from the Federal Aviation Administration evaluating the effects of the proposal on the operation of air navigation facilities and the safe, efficient use of navigable airspace; and
+This restriction shall not apply to single-family residences and accessory structures that have a building height of 30 feet or less. - (2) Applicants for permits within the area covered by the FAR Part 77 imaginary surfaces map shall provide correspondence from both the Federal Aviation Administration and an official representative of the airport providing their concurrence that the proposed development meets subsection (1) and will not create a hazard to air navigation. - (3) The Hearing Examiner shall have the authority to grant a variance from the height limits of subsection (1). - (a) The variance application shall be accompanied by letters from both the Federal Aviation Administration and an official representative of the airport evaluating the effects of the proposal on the operation of air navigation facilities and the safe, efficient use of navigable airspace.
+If neither agency responds to a written request by the applicant to evaluate the proposal within 45 days, the variance application may be submitted without the evaluation(s) required. - (b) The variance criteria of WCC 22.05.024 shall not apply.
+Such variances may be granted if the Hearing Examiner finds that: - i.
+The strict application of the height limit will result in unnecessary hardship; and - ii.
+The height proposed will not be contrary to the public interest and will not create a hazard to air navigation. - (c) No variance shall be granted that authorizes a use that is not allowed by the underlying zoning.